millerman86/vschool-assignments/module-5/thing-finder/README.md

 EXTRA CREDIT:

 Write another route where an API user can filter by a maxium price AND a minium price.
-You can make the maxium default to 1000000 and the minimum defualt to 0
+You can make the maxium default to 1000000 and the minimum default to 0

 Consolidate the two end points you've already written.